 Avoid the consumption of substances harmful to health such as drugs, alcohol and tobacco, which have a high impact on your reproductive health:

-If more than a year has passed since you and your partner had unprotected sexual intercourse looking for a pregnancy and you still haven’t achieved it, schedule your appointment at The Fertility Center where, in addition to Assisted Reproduction treatments such as IVF in Mexico, we have andrology services.
+If more than a year has passed since you and your partner had unprotected sexual intercourse looking for a pregnancy and you still haven’t achieved it, schedule your appointment with our fertility specialist Tijuana at The Fertility Center where, in addition to Assisted Reproduction treatments such as IVF in Mexico, we have andrology services.
 These are focused on the sexual and reproductive health of men in order to determine male infertility causes and provide timely treatment to help you fulfill your dream of being a father.

 Schedule your appointment through our contact form.
 We will gladly assist you!